sujinsjlee/Cloud/docs/AWS/security.md

 ## Security Groups
 - Only ACL supports DENY rules, and it has to be setup on web tier subnet.
 - SG don't have deny rules

+## KMS
+### Key Management Service
+- KMS – Customer Master Key (CMK) Types
+- **Symmetric** (AES-256 keys)
+    - First offering of KMS, single encryption key that is used to Encrypt and Decrypt
+    - AWS services that are integrated with KMS use Symmetric CMKs
+    - Necessary for envelope encryption
+    - You never get access to the Key unencrypted (must call KMS API to use)
+- **Asymmetric** (RSA & ECC key pairs)
+    - Public (Encrypt) and Private Key (Decrypt) pair
+    - Used for Encrypt/Decrypt, or Sign/Verify operations
+    - The public key is downloadable, but you can’t access the Private Key unencrypted
+    - Use case: encryption outside of AWS by users who can’t call the KMS API

+- Able to fully manage the keys & policies:
+    - Create
+    - **Rotation policies**
+    - Disable
+    - Enable
+- Able to audit key usage (using CloudTrail)